Ahmad al-Muhajir: Migration

-He died in 345 H or 956 CE (another version said he died in 307 H or 924 CE) in al-Husaisah, a town between Tarim and Seiyun, Hadhramaut.
-His shrine stands on a hill and is among the first shrines that visitors to Hadhramaut pay their respects to when visiting the area.

 School of thought

 There is a controversy about what Madhhab followed by Aḥmad ibn ʻIsa.
 Most ulama (Islamic scholars) have the opinion that he was a Sunni imam.
-Some other ulama such as Imam ʻAbd al-Raḥman ibn ʻUbayd Allah al-Saqqāf, Habib Ṣalih al-Ḥamid, and Sayyid ʻAbd Allah ibn Ṭāhir al-Ḥaddād (brother of Habib Alwi bin Thahir al-Haddad, Mufti of Johor) and some others contend that he was a Shi'a Zaydi follower.
-However the majority of his descendants followed Sunni Islam.
+Some other ulama such as Imam ʻAbd al-Raḥman ibn ʻUbayd Allah al-Saqqāf, Habib Ṣalih al-Ḥamid, and Sayyid ʻAbd Allah ibn Ṭāhir al-Ḥaddād (brother of Habib Alwi bin Thahir al-Haddad, Mufti of Johor) and some others contend that he was a Zaydi follower.
+However all of his descendants in Hadhramaut followed Shafi'i jurisprudence.

-Regarding what Madhab of law he followed, Habib Abd al-Rahman ibn Ubayd Allah al-Saqqaf emphasized that al-Muhâjir was not Sunni Shafi'i in fiqh (jurisprudence), as Imam Aḥmad ibn Isa is a Mujtahid, he does not need to follow any madhhabs.
+Regarding what Madhab of law he followed, Habib Abd al-Rahman ibn Ubayd Allah al-Saqqaf emphasized that al-Muhâjir was not Sunni Shafi'i in fiqh, as Imam Aḥmad ibn Isa is a Mujtahid, he does not need to follow any madhhabs.